 In a workplace with many people, clutter can also create resentment towards messy people from those who are tidy.

-“Problems with clutter can be mitigated with policy but it is also important to provide people with plenty of storage space,” said Trim.
+“Problems with clutter can be mitigated with policy, but it is also important to provide people with plenty of storage space,” said Trim.

-Provide different work areas for productivity and morale
+Provide different work areas for productive morale-boosting

 There is simply no one workspace that is appropriate for every task for employees.

 “It is, therefore, a good idea to provide a variety of work areas.
 It will be helpful for an office to have a couple of open areas with big tables for collaborations, a few smaller enclosed conference rooms, and quiet work areas.
-Even adding a few colourful couches is morale boosting and great for less formal chats, ” Trim advised.
+Even adding a few colourful couches is morale-boosting and great for less formal chats, ” Trim advised.